LibelDev/viurr/README.md

 Video

-This program uses ffmpeg to encode the HLS playlist file and output the video with the original codecs. (i.e. `-vcodec copy -acodec copy`)
+This program uses ffmpeg to encode the HLS playlist file and output the video with the original codecs. (i.e. `-c copy`)

 Therefore, ffmpeg and ffprobe need to be available in `PATH`.